-Our Educational Garden on the Brewster campus plays an important role in the lives of Green Chimneys students under the supervision of a garden caretaker and a teacher with a specialized background in horticulture.
+Our educational gardens play an important role in the lives of Green Chimneys students under the supervision of a garden caretaker and a teacher with a specialized background in horticulture.
 As part of our New York State standards-based curriculum there is concrete pedagogical value to working on a product or process that will have lasting value beyond the task at hand.
 Practical lessons in the garden enhance and reinforce theoretical learning in schools.
 Students gain respect for nature, manual work, individuals, and the community and have opportunities to learn and participate in the growing of plants, harvesting of vegetables, using products out of the garden.